trento-project/docs/guides/manual-installation.md

 > Note: SLE15 SP3 requires a provided prometheus server.
 The version available through **SUSEConnect --product PackageHub/15.3/x86_64** is outdated and is not compatible with Trento's prometheus configuration.
 > Refer to [Option 1: Use existing installation option](#prometheus_install_option_1) for SLE 15 SP3.

-> Note: Using a different Service Pack then SP5 requires to change repository: SLE15 SP4: `SUSEConnect --product PackageHub/15.4/x86_64`
+> Note: Using a different Service Pack than SP5 requires to change repository: SLE15 SP4: `SUSEConnect --product PackageHub/15.4/x86_64`

 Add the prometheus user/group: